samuraininja360/nin.js/README.md

-# nin.js
+# NinJS
-JavaScript Library for calculations and simple functions!
+A JavaScript Library for calculations and simple functions!
+Use JavaScript just like a Ninja!